resourcefulmind/myportfolio-website/README.md

 # myportfolio-website
 This is the raw code to my portfolio website.

-#This website was built using HTML, CSS and JavaScript.
+#This website was built using HTML and CSS.

 #No projects were added because I do no feel i have done anything really comprehensive yet.